 You may be required to submit further information including a current medical specialist report to ensure your treatment program complies with Scheme entitlements.
-If you do not have a treating specialist, an appointment can be arranged with a WorkCover WA Approved Medical Specialist to obtain a report.
+If you do not have a treating specialist, an appointment with a WorkCover WA Approved Medical Specialist can be arranged for you.

 If treatment of your injury or recurrence of injury is urgent, seek treatment immediately.
-Otherwise, we recommend that you seek approval for your claim first.
-Once you receive your approval letter from RiskCover, you can provide a copy to your medical practitioner and they will invoice us directly, so you are not out of pocket.
+Otherwise, it is recommended you first seek approval for your claim.
+Once you receive an approval letter please provide a copy to your medical practitioner who will invoice RiskCover directly.

 Yes.
 If you need assistance to resolve a dispute to a claim, you can apply to the WorkCover WA Conciliation and Arbitration Service or contact them for advice and assistance on 1300 794 744.